We’re so excited that the next chapter in your education story might BE WITH US at Nevada State College!

 To BE ADMITTED, you will need to demonstrate a cumulative, unweighted high school grade point average (GPA) of 2.0.
 In addition, we require successful completion of the following high school coursework: four years of English, two years of science (with at least one lab science), three years of social studies, three years of mathematics, including Algebra I and a course above the level of Algebra I. Please note that two years of applied algebra count as one year of mathematics toward the requirement.
 If you graduate from a Nevada high school, you should automatically meet these requirements.

 If you have a high school diploma, but do not meet our coursework and GPA requirements, you may still be admitted pending the approval of the Admissions Review Committee.
+You will be required to submit a letter and ACT/SAT scores in order to be considered for admission.
 Please contact our Office of Admissions and Recruitment for additional information.

 Applicants with a General Equivalency Diploma (GED) are also reviewed by our Admissions Review Committee.
-Submit your transcripts and proof of GED with your application, and the committee will evaluate your level of academic preparedness for college and readiness to be a student, and determine your eligibility based on these factors.
+Submit your transcripts, official copy of your GED, and a letter with your application, and the committee will evaluate your level of academic preparedness for college and readiness to be a student, and determine your eligibility based on these factors.

 NEW FIRST-YEAR STUDENTS